 Most major banking institutions offer these types of cards; ask your bank about the options available.

-Apply for a Loan to Improve Your Credit Score
+Apply for a Loan for Low Credit Score

 This one might sound like a catch-22, but many lenders actually will work with borrowers who have less-than-perfect credit.
 It doesn’t even matter what you use the loan for.
 It may be used toward other debts, or it may strictly be a recreational loan.
 As long as you make the payments on time, your credit score will improve.